 Note that we have two stable limit regimes.
 Each one attracts a part of \mathcal{M} that has a positive Lebesgue measure.
-Their basins of attraction are obviously disjoint, and due to symmetry they must have the same ν_0 -measure.
+Their basins of attraction are obviously disjoint, and due to symmetry they must have the same ν_0 measure.
 Thus we have a coexistence of two attracting mechanisms in phase space.
-Just like in Section 6 we estimated the escape time numerically.
-We used N = 2 disks of diameter d = 0.1 with the collision rules at the walls defined by (4.2)-(4.3) for various small $\lambda < 0$.
+Just like in Sec.
+VI we estimated the escape time numerically.
+We used N = 2 disks of diameter d = 0.1 with the collision rules at the walls defined by Eqs.
+(4.2) and (4.3) for various small $\lambda < 0$.
 Figure 9 shows the mean escape time μ{τ} versus λ on the log-log scale.
-The plot clearly demonstrates a linear pattern and the least square fitting line has slope 0.984 suggesting that $\mu{\tau} \sim |\lambda|^{-1}$.
+The plot clearly demonstrates a linear pattern, and the least square fitting line has slope 0.984 suggesting that $\mu{\tau} \sim |\lambda|^{-1}$.
 Thus typical trajectories now escape much faster than in the case of stable center.
 We discuss the reason for the faster escape below.
+Our main argument in Sec.
+VI used the central limit theorem and was based on the chaotical character of the motion of the balls (before they enter the stable regime).
+However,

-FIGURE 10.
+FIG. 10.
 Average change of the x component of the disks velocity u versus its current value.